Are Quadcopters Legal?

 - Don't fly a UAV within FAA controlled airspace without FAA approval—approval that you won't get

-- Don't use a UAV for commercial purposes without FAA approval—again, approval you won't get (an assertion that's currently being challenged)
+- Don't use a UAV for commercial purposes without FAA approval—again, approval you won't get

 - The explosion in popularly of UAVs outside the previously niche RC community